BIH Lecture Series: Frontiers in Translational Medicine - Scientific and Structural Challenges

 Lecture 5: "Translating Data into Health – Clinical Translational Research in the Digital Age"

 On February 28, 2020, Christof von Kalle (BIH-Chair for Clinical Translational Sciences and Director of the Clinical Study Center of the BIH and Charité - Universitätsmedizin Berlin) gave an introduction to the challenges of Clinical Translational Research in the Digital Age.
 At our fifth session of the lecture series "Frontiers in Translational Medicine - Scientific and Structural Challenges" he spoke on "Translating Data into Health - Clinical Translational Research in the Digital Age".

-On 14 February 2020, Prof. Susanne Herold presented the perspective of Clinician Scientists on translational research.
+On February 14, 2020, Susanne Herold (Universities Giessen & Marburg Lung Center (UGMLC)) presented the perspective of Clinician Scientists on translational research.
 She is Professor of Lung Diseases at the University Hospital Gießen-Marburg, where she heads the Department of Infectiology.
 At our fourth session of the lecture series "Frontiers in Translational Medicine - Scientific and Structural Challenges" she spoke on the topic "From infection research to new antiviral drugs" and gave an insight into her current research.

 Lecture 3: "Immunological Challenges of Regenerative Therapies - what, why, how?"

-On 31 January 2020, the BIH again invited participants to reflect and discuss the challenges of translational research in the historic Virchow lecture hall of the Charité – Universitätsmedizin Berlin.
-At the third lecture of the series and the first one this year, Prof. Hans-Dieter Volk, speaker of the BIH Center for Regenerative Therapies, spoke on the topic "Immunological Challenges of Regenerative Therapies - what, why, how?"
+On January 31, 2020, the BIH again invited participants to reflect and discuss the challenges of translational research in the historic Virchow lecture hall of the Charité – Universitätsmedizin Berlin.
+At the third lecture of the series and the first one this year, Hans-Dieter Volk (speaker of the BIH Center for Regenerative Therapies) spoke on the topic "Immunological Challenges of Regenerative Therapies - what, why, how?"

 Lecture 2: "Debunking Common Myths about Translation"

-On 22 November 2019, the BIH invited to the second lecture of the series.
-Prof. Ulrich Dirnagl, founding director of the BIH QUEST Center, spoke on "Debunking Common Myths about Translation".
+On November 22, 2019, the BIH invited to the second lecture of the series.
+Ulrich Dirnagl (founding director of the BIH QUEST Center) spoke on "Debunking Common Myths about Translation".
 He argued that, over the last twenty years, ideas of translation have become ingrained that were not true and distracted from different or even better approaches to translation medicine.

 Lecture 1: "Frontiers in Translational Medicine - Scientific and Structural Challenges"